Helen Pearse-Otene: Biography

+As an academic, Pearse-Otene has published articles theorizing Theatre Marae and decolonization of political theatre, and is currently employed as Professional Practice Advisor to the Postgraduate Diploma Health Psychology Professional Practice in the School of Health, Victoria University of Wellington.
+She has been a researcher on numerous social justice and decolonization research projects including TIAKI, a project on incarceration and health inequity.

-Pearse-Otene is a novel writer; she has published two graphic novels in a series called Matawehi Fables: Meariki and Arohanui.
+Pearse-Otene is also a novel writer; she has published two graphic novels in a series called Matawehi Fables: Meariki and Arohanui.
 The novels are published in English and in te reo Māori.